bobbymannino/comp-1004-spa/README.md

 ## Steps to Completion

-- [ ] Create an actual idea for the SPA
+- [x] Create an actual idea for the SPA (use checklist below)
-- [ ] Plan what it will do and why it has the ability to do those things
+- [x] Plan what it will do and why it has the ability to do those things
+- [ ] Design the SPA on paper and get a mockup of what it will look like
 - [ ] What will each button do and lead to?
 (Reactivity)
-- [ ] Create a user story (to help with how to design things later on)
-- [ ] Design the SPA on paper and get a mockup of what it will look like
 - [ ] Put it into [Figma](https://www.figma.com/) and make it look pretty
+- [ ] Create a user story (maybe refactor design based on this)
 - [ ] Start coding it up (Componentize it as much as you can for reusability)
 - [ ] Test it yourself and get others to test it too
 - [ ] Fix any bugs that come up and refactor